therealhalonen/PhishSticks/notes/week43.md

     - Clarify the concept
     - Clarify the actual technical operation
-    - Consider implications of making a HTTP-POST vs. sending the data via e-mail ~~  - Consider other hardware if the team wants to make a hardware keylogger
-    - Digispark probably does not have the capabilities on its own
+    - Consider implications of making a HTTP-POST vs. sending the data via e-mail ~~  - Consider other hardware if the team wants to make a hardware keylogger ~~ ~~    - Digispark probably does not have the capabilities on its own~~ ~~    - ESP32?
-    - ESP32?
 Other boards?
 Stealth implications of those boards? ~~ (The team decided to focus on the Digispark due to time, complexity and budget reasons)

 ### Other stuff